leamr10/animated-octo-dollop/README.md

 you're working on, it becomes all about just routing everything to where it needs to go.
 The challenge made me feel more confident in what I've learned from this module.

+The starter code can be found here: https://github.com/coding-boot-camp/miniature-eureka

 The deployed webpage can be found here: https://rocky-sands-66242-e20dfbedd086.herokuapp.com/

 A screen capture of the application can be found below: ![screencapture-rocky-sands-66242-e20dfbedd086-herokuapp-notes-2023-07-13-06_07_35](https://github.com/leamr10/animated-octo-dollop/assets/133124800/77ef0d68-690f-47f3-a812-92fb7894fb87)